polyphony-chat/docs/SPECIFICATION.md

 #### 6.1.1 Last resort KeyPackages

-A "last resort" `KeyPackage` is a `KeyPackage` which can be used multiple times.
-Such `KeyPackages` are only to be given out to clients when a server has no more valid, regular `KeyPackages` available for a user.
-This is to prevent DoS attacks, where a malicious client could request a large amount of `KeyPackages` for a user, causing other users not being able to adding the attacked user to an encrypted group or guild channel.
+A "last resort" KeyPackage, which, contrasting regular KeyPackages, is reusable, is issued when a server runs out of regular KeyPackages for a user.
+This is to prevent DoS attacks, where malicious clients deplete all KeyPackages for a given user, blocking that user's inclusion into encrypted groups or guild channels.

-Once a server has given out a "last resort" `KeyPackage` to a client, the server should request a new "last resort" `KeyPackage` from the client from the user, once they connect to the server again.
-The old "last resort" `KeyPackage` should then be deleted.
+Servers are to replace a "last resort" KeyPackage after it has been used at least once by requesting one from the client.

 ### 6.2 Initial authentication

-During the initial authentication process, a client must provide at least one [`KeyPackage`](#61-keypackages), as well as one ["last resort" `KeyPackage`](#611-last-resort-keypackages) to the server, in addition to the required registration information.
+During the initial authentication process, a client must provide at least one [KeyPackage](#61-keypackages), as well as one ["last resort" KeyPackage](#611-last-resort-keypackages) to the server, in addition to the required registration information.

-The public identity key inside the `LeafNode` of this `KeyPackage` is signed using the home servers' private key, so that home servers act as a certificate authority for their users' keys.
+The public identity key inside the `LeafNode` of this KeyPackage corresponds to the public identity key found inside a clients' ID-Cert.

 ### 6.3 Multi-device support

-polyproto-core servers and clients using encryption should implement multi-device support, as defined in the MLS specification (RFC9420).
-Clients must not use the same keys on multiple devices.
-Instead, the MLS protocol assigns a new `LeafNode` to each device.

-Each device provides its own `KeyPackages` as well as an own identity key.
+polyproto-core servers and clients employing encryption must support multi-device use.
+The MLS protocol assigns each device a unique `LeafNode` and prohibits key sharing across devices.
+Each device offers distinct KeyPackages and an own ID-Cert.

 ## 7. Keys and signatures

 ### 7.1 Home server signed certificates for public client identity keys (ID-Cert)

-The home server signed public client identity key certificate, ID-Cert for short, is a public key certificate used to prove the validity of a public identity key.
-The ID-Cert is a user generated public identity key certificate signing request (CSR), signed by a user's home server, and includes information about the user's identity, as well as the public identity key of the user.
-Clients can receive an ID-Cert in exchange for a CSR.
+The ID-Cert, a public key certificate, validates a public user identity key.
+It's a user-generated CSR ([Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request)), signed by a home server, encompassing user identity information, as well as the client's public identity key.
+Clients can acquire an ID-Cert in return for a CSR.

+ID-Certs form the basis of message signing, verification and encryption in polyproto-core They are used to verify the identity of a client, and to verify the integrity of messages sent by a client.

 A CSR includes the following information: